 The Pancreatic Cancer UK Early Diagnosis Research Alliance

 The Alliance supports dozens of the brightest research minds from institutions across the UK, to once and for all, meaningfully drive down the time to diagnosis for people with pancreatic cancer.
 They will do this through the close collaboration between four key specialists areas in the delivery of early diagnosis.
 By sharing information and knowledge and coordinating efforts, the different work areas will be enhanced by one another and at the same time minimise duplication and waste.
+The Alliance has been made possible through the generous support of Nicki’s Smile and Dan Blake, together with funds generated by other supporters.

 Now is the time to do things differently because without collaboration, there will be many more decades of poor diagnosis ahead.